Sugarplummed

 A Harvest Wedding was above average due to the likability and good acting of the leads, Jill Wagner and Victor Webster.
 They played age-appropriate, mature, and sensible characters with good heads on their shoulders.
 Because of this, the plot was not packed with silly misunderstandings, stupid behavior, or battles between good and evil.
 Jill Wagner has a real Scarlett Johannsen thing going on, though much more down-to-earth looking.
 Victor Webster was almost too handsome, which made him an unlikely farmer, but his acting was good.

 Jill played a wedding planner, Sarah, given the gig of a high-profile society wedding which would really put her on the map career-wise.
 In addition, a prestigious wedding magazine is doing a piece on the wedding because of the prominence of the family involved despite the fact that the bride, a super nice down-to-earth girl (Andrea Brooks), chose Jill over much more established wedding planners.
 To add to the complications, the bride does not want a super-fancy formal spectacle, but a simple country wedding at her fiance’s family farm.
-I liked that the mother of the bride was set up to be a momzilla, but knock me down with a feather, after a heart to heart talk with Sarah and her daughter, she stepped up and helped give her daughter the wedding she wanted, not what fulfilled her own elite society wedding dreams.
+I liked that the mother of the bride was set up to be a momzilla, but knock me down with a feather, after a heart-to-heart talk with Sarah and her daughter, she stepped up and helped give her daughter the wedding she wanted, not what fulfilled her own elite society wedding dreams.

 In addition, the ending was a refreshing breath of fresh air.
-Without fail, In Hallmances, the big city career girl gives up all of her professional progress and achievements and moves to the country to be a wife.
+Without fail, In Hallmances, the big-city career girl gives up all of her professional progress and achievements and moves to the country to be a wife.
 In this one, the farmer, thanks to his development of a method of rooftop gardening, divides his time between the country and the city, allowing Sarah to pursue her dreams.
 This is a real departure for Hallmark.
 The final scene was a treat.**7 stars out of 10**

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 October 26, 2017